The Poisoned Kiss and Other Stories from the Portuguese: Background

 Oates credits the stories in The Poisoned Kiss and Other Stories from the Portuguese to the imaginary author "Fernandes de Briao"; and Oates only listed herself as having translated the stories "from the Portuguese."

 In the afterword to the collection Oates states that "the Fernandes stories came out of nowhere: not out of an interest in Portugal (which I have never visited), or a desire to write parables to pierce through the density of existential life that I dramatize in my own writing."
 She explains that these tales are the result of a remarkable phase of her life.
-In 1970/71, while being occupied as usual with her own writing, she "began to dream about and to sense, while awake, some other life, or vision, or personality" (p.187), and she wrote a story which was so strange to her that she felt it was not her own.
-As she experienced this state again and again during these years, she considers the stories she wrote then "as the expression of a part of my personality that had been stifled" (p.188), and therefore she was never able to designate herself as the author of these narratives.
-Oates emphasizes that "Fernandes drifted into my life at a time when I was in normal health" (p.188) and "retreated when his story seemed to be complete" (p.189); and she also admits that so far she has not been able to comprehend, to her own satisfaction, what really happened (p.189).
+In 1970/71, while being occupied as usual with her own writing, she "began to dream about and to sense, while awake, some other life, or vision, or personality" (p.
+187), and she wrote a story which was so strange to her that she felt it was not her own.
+As she experienced this state again and again during these years, she considers the stories she wrote then "as the expression of a part of my personality that had been stifled" (p.
+188), and therefore she was never able to designate herself as the author of these narratives.
+Oates emphasizes that "Fernandes drifted into my life at a time when I was in normal health" (p.
+188) and "retreated when his story seemed to be complete" (p.
+189); and she also admits that so far she has not been able to comprehend, to her own satisfaction, what really happened (p.
+189).

 Stories

-The 23 short stories in the collection are as follows:
+Those stories first appearing in literary journals are indicated.